OfficeDev/office-js-docs-pr/docs/outlook/faq-nested-app-auth-outlook-legacy-tokens.md

 ### Which Outlook add-ins are in scope?

 Many major add-ins are in scope.
 If your add-in is using EWS or Outlook REST to access Exchange Online resources, it almost certainly needs to migrate off of legacy Outlook tokens to NAA.
-If your add-in is for Exchange on-premises only (for example, Exchange 2019), it is not affected by this announcement.
+If your add-in is for Exchange on-premises only (for example, Exchange 2019), it's not affected by this change.

 ### What will happen to my Outlook add-ins if I don't migrate to NAA?

 If you don't migrate your Outlook add-ins to NAA, they'll stop working as expected in Exchange Online.
-When Exchange tokens are turned off (according to the previous tables), Exchange Online will block legacy token issuance.
+When Exchange tokens are turned off (according to the previous table), Exchange Online will block legacy token issuance.
 Any add-in that uses legacy tokens won't be able to access Exchange online resources.
 If your add-in only works on-premises or if your add-in is on a deprecation path, you may not need to update.
 However, most add-ins that access Exchange resources through EWS or Outlook REST must migrate to continue functioning as expected.

 ### How do I migrate my Outlook add-ins to NAA?